 The COOL Operations Center

 The COOL Operations Center, known as the COOL room, maintains the world’s most advanced coastal ocean observatory.
 State-of-the-art sampling capabilities are continuously upgraded as new technologies developed and demonstrated by the research group are immediately transitioned into the operational setting of the Center.
-Cost-effective sustained spatial sampling of the coastal ocean is accomplished with a variety of new platforms and sensors that include: (1) the local acquisition of satellite imagery from the international constellation of thermal infrared and ocean color sensors, (2) a triple-nested multi-static HF radar network for surface current mapping and waves, (3) a fleet of long-duration autonomous underwater gliders equipped with physical and optical sensors, and (4) a cabled observatory for water column time series.
-Raw datasets are shared with a variety of super-users throughout the U.S. for real-time backups, data archiving, and advanced product generation.
+Cost-effective sustained spatial sampling of the coastal ocean is accomplished with a variety of new platforms and sensors that include: (1) the local acquisition of satellite imagery from the international constellation of thermal infrared and ocean color sensors, (2) a triple-nested multi-static HF radar network for surface current mapping and waves, and (3) a fleet of long-duration autonomous underwater gliders equipped with physical and optical sensors, Raw datasets are shared with a variety of super-users throughout the U.S. for real-time backups, data archiving, and advanced product generation.
 Operational data products are produced in real time and displayed on the World Wide Web for use by scientists, educators, decision-makers and the general public.
 Website access peaks in the months of June, July, and August, reaching 7,000,000 hits.
 Visitors Log

 CODAR HF Radar Network